 Betamethasone dipropionate has not been tested for teratogenic potential by the dermal route of administration.
 Some corticosteroids have been shown to be teratogenic after dermal application to laboratory animals.

-Systemically administered corticosteroids appear in human milk and could suppress growth, interfere with endogenous corticosteroid production, or cause other untoward effects.
-It is not known whether topical administration of corticosteroids could result in sufficient systemic absorption to produce detectable quantities in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when LOTRISONE (clotrimazole and betamethasone) Cream or Lotion is administered to a nursing woman.
+Systemically administered corticosteroids appear in human milk and can suppress growth, interfere with endogenous corticosteroid production, or cause other untoward effects.
+It is not known whether topical administration of corticosteroids can result in sufficient systemic absorption to produce detectable quantities in human milk.
+Because many drugs are excreted in human milk, caution should be exercised when LOTRISONE cream is administered to a nursing woman.

-Adverse events consistent with corticosteroid use have been observed in patients under 12 years of age treated with LOTRISONE (clotrimazole and betamethasone) Cream.
-In open-label studies, 17 of 43 (39.5%) evaluable pediatric patients (aged 12 - 16 years old) using LOTRISONE (clotrimazole and betamethasone) Cream for treatment of tinea pedis demonstrated adrenal suppression as determined by cosyntropin testing.
-In another open-label study, 8 of 17 (47.1%) evaluable pediatric patients (aged 12 - 16 years old) using LOTRISONE (clotrimazole and betamethasone) Cream for treatment of tinea cruris demonstrated adrenal suppression as determined by cosyntropin testing.
-THE USE OF LOTRISONE (clotrimazole and betamethasone) CREAM OR LOTION IN THE TREATMENT OF PATIENTS UNDER 17 YEARS OF AGE OR PATIENTS WITH DIAPER DERMATITIS IS NOT RECOMMENDED.
+Adverse events consistent with corticosteroid use have been observed in pediatric patients treated with LOTRISONE cream.
+In open-label trials, 17 of 43 (39.5%) evaluable pediatric subjects (aged 12-16 years old) using LOTRISONE cream for treatment of tinea pedis demonstrated adrenal suppression as determined by cosyntropin testing.
+In another open-label trial, 8 of 17 (47.1%) evaluable pediatric subjects (aged 12-16 years old) using LOTRISONE cream for treatment of tinea cruris demonstrated adrenal suppression as determined by cosyntropin testing.

 Additional Lotrisone Information